-A. Health Care for Long-Term Disability Beneficiaries and Retirees:
+A. Health Care for Long Term Disability Beneficiaries and Retirees:

 The NCEL participates in the Comprehensive Major Medical Plan (the Plan), a cost-sharing, multiple-employer defined benefit health care plan that provides post-employment health insurance to eligible former employees.
-Eligible former employees include long-term disability beneficiaries of the Disability Income Plan of North Carolina and retirees of the Teachers' and State Employees' Retirement System.
+Eligible former employees include long term disability beneficiaries of the Disability Income Plan of North Carolina and retirees of the Teachers' and State Employees' Retirement System.
 Coverage eligibility varies depending on years of contributory membership service in the retirement system prior to disability or retirement.

-The Plan's benefit and contribution provisions are established by Chapter 135-7, Article 1, and Chapter 135, Article 3, of the General Statute and may be amended only by the North Carolina General Assembly.
+The Plan's benefit and contribution provisions are established by the State Treasurer and the Board of Trustees of the State Health Plan for Teachers and State Employees as authorized by Chapter 135, Article 3B, of the General Statutes.
 The Plan does not provide for automatic post-retirement benefit increases.

 The General Statute states that a Retiree Health Benefit Fund (the Fund) has been established as a fund in which accumulated contributions from employers and any earnings on those contributions shall be used to provide health benefits to retired and disabled employees and applicable beneficiaries.
 The General Statute states that the Fund is administered by the Board of Trustees Teachers' and State Employees' Retirement System and contributions to the fund are irrevocable.
 Also by law, Fund assets are dedicated to providing benefits to retired and disabled employees and applicable beneficiaries and are not subject to the claims of creditors of the employers making contributions to the Fund.
-Contribution rates to the Fund, which are intended to finance benefits and administrative expenses on a pay-as-you-go basis, are determined by the General Assembly in the Appropriations Bill.
+Contribution rates to the Fund, which are intended to finance benefits and administrative expenses on a pay-as-you-go basis, are determined by the State Treasurer and the Board of Trustees of the State Health Plan for Teachers and State Employees.

-For the current fiscal year 2012, the NCEL contributed 5.0% of the covered payroll under the Teachers' and State Employees' Retirement System.
-Required contribution rates for the years ended June 30, 2011 and 2010, were 4.9% and 4.5%, respectively.
-The NCEL made 100% of its annual required contributions to the Plan for the years ended June 30, 2012, 2011, and 2010, which were \$642, \$589, and \$539, respectively.
+For the current fiscal year 2013, the NCEL contributed 5.3% of the covered payroll under the Teachers' and State Employees' Retirement System.
+Required contribution rates for the years ended June 30, 2012 and 2011, were 5.0% and 4.9%, respectively.
+The NCEL made 100% of its annual required contributions to the Plan for the years ended June 30, 2013, 2012, and 2011, which were \$696, \$642, and \$589, respectively.